top of page

 What is food-induced Cushing's disease?

 Food-induced (also called meal-induced) Cushing’s is a very rare form of the disease.
-Unlike other dogs, those with this condition release cortisol when any food enters their stomach.
-It’s thought to occur because of a congenital defect, in which a hormone (glucagon inhibitory peptide or GIP) that's released during eating binds to receptors on the adrenal gland and triggers the production of cortisol.
+Unlike other dogs, those with food-induced Cushing's are thought to have a congenital disorder that causes cortisol to be released when they eat.
+More specifically, a hormone produced by the small intestine, in response to food, binds to receptors on the adrenal gland and triggers the production of cortisol.
 Dogs with food-induced Cushing’s are typically diagnosed at around two to five years old.

 Clinical Signs